AvaPL/avapl.github.io/_posts/2025-03-31-why-you-dont-need-refined-types-in-production.md

 [//]: # (@formatter:on)

-> Note: I'm using exceptions just for the sake of simplicity.
-In further sections, I'll list some alternatives that are
+> Note: I’m using exceptions here just to keep things simple.
+In later sections, I’ll go over some more functional
-> native to functional world.
+> alternatives.
-> {: .prompt-info }
+{: .prompt-info }

-In my opinion, at runtime, refined types are just a glorified constructors.
-They don't provide any additional operations that can be performed on the data.
-They just validate the instance when it's created.
-Even if the validation passes, we still have to write the logic to manipulate the data, even though we assume it has a well-defined structure.
-What is more, we still have to test out domain logic as the refined type doesn't prevent us from performing invalid operations as in `secondInitial` example above.
+At runtime, refined types feel like glorified constructors.
+They don’t offer any extra operations you can perform on the data — they just validate the input when an instance is created.
+And once the object exists, you're on your own.
+You still have to implement the logic that actually *uses* the data, assuming it’s valid.
+And you still have to write tests for that logic — because as shown in the `secondInitial` example, refined types won't stop you from introducing bugs.

-We can also see the first inflexibility of refined types validation.
-In case of `ClassicUser`, we could throw any error type with any message.
-For instance, we could throw a custom `EmptyStringError` when the string is empty, and `StringTooShortError` when it's too short.
-With refined types, we always get an `IllegalArgumentException` with a predefined message that the predicate is not satisfied.
+This is also where we start to see some limitations.
+With `ClassicUser`, you can throw any exception type, with a clear and specific message.
+For instance, you might throw custom `EmptyStringError` or a `StringTooShortError`.
+With refined types?
+You're stuck with a generic `IllegalArgumentException` and predefined message.
+Of course, you can try to catch it and map it to your own exception, but that’s just more boilerplate, which is exactly what we’re trying to avoid.

 ### Fields depending on other fields